bewest/literatewebfont/README.markdown

 ## Requirements

-The excllent jekyll et al, fontforge, python.
+The excllent jekyll et al, fontforge, python, ttf2eot

-    sudo apt install fontforge
+    sudo apt-get install python-fontforge

-Apparently there's a way to get fontforge to install as a python extension.
-In the meantime, we'll use fontforge as our interpreter.
+I couldn't find ttf2eot in my distribution channels, so I compiled it from greyfront's github repo.

+Right now it's easier to develop with fontforge installed as a python plugin rather than the other way around, since this allows logging what we are doing etc...